kirsan31/tdesktop/README.md

 # [Telegram Desktop][telegram_desktop] – Edited Version

-Fast and dirty attempt to address this TDesktop issues:
+Fast attempt to address this TDesktop issues:
 [3382]
 [2060]
+[522]

 **Tested only on Windows7 x64!!!**
 Due to lack of time and desire to deeply understand the TDesktop code, my corrections may be look ugly!